Water retention occurs when excess fluids build up inside your body.

 People who are physically inactive, such as when bedridden or sitting through long flights, may also be affected.

 However, water retention can also be a symptom of a severe medical condition like kidney disease or heart failure.
-If you're having sudden or severe water retention then seek medical attention immediately.
+If you're experiencing sudden or severe water retention, seek medical attention immediately.